Pelagicore/softwarecontainer/doc/chapters/integration-guidelines/index.rst

 Network setup
 =============

-The network setup of software container is dependent on a network bridge being available on the host system, if compiled with support for the network gateway.
+The network setup of SoftwareContainer is dependent on a network bridge being available on the host system, if compiled with support for the NetworkGateway.
 By default, SoftwareContainer will create such a bridge on the system if it is not already there.
 This can be changed, so that SoftwareContainer will simply fail with an error message if the bridge was not available.